vinniefalco/LuaBridge/trunk/README.txt

 		using boost::shared_ptr;
 	}

-to make the other shared_ptr visible to luabridge.
+to make the other shared_ptr visible to Luabridge.

-Limitations of luabridge
+Limitations of Luabridge
 ------------------------

-luabridge v0.1 does not support:
+Luabridge v0.1 does not support:
  * More than 5 parameters on a function or method (although this can be increased by editing include/impl/typelist.hpp)
  * Static methods on classes (fixed in v0.2)